+One final opportunity exists by understanding your currency exposure.
 While currencies are notoriously volatile, we tend to think of currency positioning via the lens of portfolio robustness (focusing on those currencies with defensive characteristics where sensible), but also as a potential source of upside at extremes.
-Looking ahead, we continue to see merit in currencies outside the U.S. dollar.
-The South African rand continues to trade at depressed levels, having decoupled slightly from comparable emerging market peers due to idiosyncratic SA-specific factors.
+Looking ahead, we continue to see merit in select currencies such as the Japanese yen.
 The yen has the potential to provide diversification qualities and potentially help preserve capital in times of extreme economic and market stress, as well as provide potential upside.